+Karnataka Budget Session: 'I am feeling better',' says Congress Anand Singh

-Karnataka Budget Session: Congress MLA Anand Singh attends session
+Karnataka Budget Session: "I am feeling better"," says Congress Anand Singh

 Bengaluru, Feb 6: Vijayanagar MLA Anand Singh, who was assaulted by fellow Congress MLA JN Ganesh, attended the Budget Session of the Assembly on Wednesday.